moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/index.md

 ## Module 1: Understanding data needs

 To create a successful Data Product, it’s crucial to first understand the business context and requirements.
-This module focuses on capturing key needs and expectations for Data Products for your organization based on Righ to Left approach:
+This module focuses on capturing key needs and expectations for Data Products for your organization based on Right to Left approach:

 <div class= "grid cards" markdown>